drvinceknight/drvinceknight.github.com/src/md/tch/main.md

 practice [2, 3, 4, 6] and I hope that one day they will in fact be traditional.

-If there is any doubt as to the effectiveness of active learning approaches, for example [7], which identifies no such relationship, inciting curiosity and engagement are still beneficial to the students' learning.
+If there is any doubt as to the effectiveness of active learning approaches, for example [7] inciting curiosity and engagement are still beneficial to the students' learning.
 Indeed in [8] the greatest predictors of academic performance are identified not as general intelligence [9], but personality factors such as conscientiousness and openness.
-Thus my main role and indeed responsibility in is to help students gain an interest and enthusiasm for the subject.
+Thus my main role and indeed responsibility is to help students gain an interest and enthusiasm for the subject.
 This is something I continuously strive to get better at.